Visiting The Meath For The First Time

 Angela and Mark look forward to seeing James perform with The Meath Choir at Carols at St Clement Danes, London in December.
 She explained

-“I held him as a baby while he had seizure after seizure, and fought for the right support to be in in place for so long- and even though I knew he had the right support at The Meath, letting go of my young adult child and supporting him to move out of home was so tough, it wouldn’t have been fair to James to keep him at home, isolated from social settings and peers.
+“I held him as a baby while he had seizure after seizure.
+We fought for the right support to be in in place for so long- and even though I knew he had the right support at The Meath, letting go and supporting him to move out of home was so tough.
+However, it wouldn’t have been fair to James to keep him at home, isolated from social settings and peers.
 Now, on his good days he can access so much and wants to be involved in so much.
-I know we have done the right thing for James, and our family.
+I know we have done the right thing for him, and our family.
 The Meath is not too far away from us as a family and we are welcomed to pop down whenever we like, or for James to come home for a few days, my brother and his family also live nearby and can pop-in, which I think also says a lot about the caring staff in the house.”

 Angela and James are looking forward to a trip to the theatre soon, they are going to watch the Cbeebies Panto, then he is off to watch Justin Fletcher in Guildford with staff from the house.
 It’s wonderful to see that James and his family have a great balance of precious time together at weekends, but that they also benefit from the dedicated support and facilities in place for James to enable him to thrive over many years to come.